What is vitamin B12 deficiency anemia?

 lead to anemia, which means your body does not have enough red blood cells to

 do the job.
 This can make you feel weak and tired.
+Vitamin B12 deficiency can cause damage to your nerves and can affect memory and thinking.

 What causes vitamin B12 deficiency anemia?